canonical/sphinx-docs-starter-pack/help-woke.rst

 -------------

 To exempt an individual word, place a comment on a line immediately preceding the line containing the word in question.
-This special comment is to include the syntax ``wokeignore:rule=<SOME_WORD>``.
+This special comment must include the syntax ``wokeignore:rule=<SOME_WORD>``.
 For instance:

 .. code-block:: none

    .. wokeignore:rule=whitelist
    This is your text.
 The word in question is here: whitelist.
 More text.

-Here is an example of an exemption that acts upon an element of a URL that is expressed using the link definition method (typically at the bottom of a file):
+Here is an example of an exemption that acts upon an element (the string "master") of a URL.
+It is recommended to do this by using the standard RST method of placing the link at the bottom of the page (or in a separate file):

 .. code-block:: none